wandyezj/wandyezj.github.io/docs/_posts/2022-01-16-claims-and-proofs.md

 > You can't trust code that you did not totally create yourself.

->No amount of source-level verification or scrutiny will protect you from using untrusted code.
+> No amount of source-level verification or scrutiny will protect you from using untrusted code.

 A main point of Thompson's essay is that you must trust the people who write the software (presumably people trust themselves and thus why you can trust code you wrote; a dubious claim).

-Considering most of use will continue to use software created by others in our daily lives, how can we increase our trust in the software we use?
+Considering most of us will continue to use software created by others in our daily lives, how can we increase our trust in the software we use?

 - Can we choose who to trust?
 - Can we reduce the amount of trust we need to have?